55sa/CS660/cs660-Spring2025-pa-main/docs/pa1_writeup.md

 ## 1. Opening the File and Initializing `numPages`

 - **File Opening:**
-  - The constructor uses the system call `open()` with the flags `O_RDWR | O_CREAT`.
-This ensures the file is opened for reading and writing, and if it does not exist, it is created.
+  - The constructor uses the system call `open()` with the flags `O_RDWR | O_CREAT`, meaning that the file is opened for reading and writing, and if it does not exist, it is created.
-  - A permission mode of `0666` is provided, allowing read and write permissions for the owner, group, and others.
+  - A permission mode of `0666` is provided, allowing read and write permissions.
-  - If the call to `open()` fails (i.e., returns a negative file descriptor), a runtime exception is thrown with a descriptive error message that includes the `errno` value.
+  - If the call to `open()` fails, a runtime exception is thrown.

 - **Determining the File Size:**
   - The `fstat()` system call is used to retrieve metadata about the file, specifically its size (`st.st_size`).
   - If `fstat()` fails, the file descriptor is closed and a runtime exception is thrown.

 - **Initializing `numPages`:**
-  - If the file size is zero (indicating an empty file), the file is extended to one default page size using `ftruncate()`, and `numPages` is set to 1.
+  - If the file size is zero, the file is extended to one default page size using `ftruncate()`, and `numPages` is set to 1.
   - If the file contains data, the implementation verifies that the file size is a multiple of `DEFAULT_PAGE_SIZE`.
 If it is not, an exception is thrown.
   - Otherwise, `numPages` is computed as the file size divided by `DEFAULT_PAGE_SIZE`.
 A safeguard ensures that `numPages` is at least 1.